 If your child has bowel movements (BMs) in places other than the toilet, you know how frustrating it can be.
 Many parents assume that kids who soil their pants are simply misbehaving or that they're too lazy to use the bathroom when they have the urge to go.

 The truth is that many kids beyond the age of toilet teaching (generally older than 4 years) who frequently soil their underwear have a condition known as encopresis.
 They have a problem with their bowels that dulls the normal urge to go to the bathroom — and they can't control the accidents that typically follow.

-Although encopresis is estimated to affect 1% to 2% of kids under the age of 10, problems with encopresis and constipation account for more than 25% of all visits to pediatric gastroenterologists (doctors who specialize in disorders of the stomach and intestines).
+Encopresis affects about 1% to 2% of kids under age 10.
+Yet, problems with encopresis and constipation account for more than 25% of all visits to pediatric gastroenterologists (doctors who specialize in disorders of the stomach and intestines).

 Well-intentioned advice from family members and friends isn't always helpful because many people mistakenly believe that encopresis is a behavioral issue — a simple lack of self-control.
-Frustrated parents, grandparents, and caregivers may advocate various punishments and consequences for the soiling — which only leaves the child feeling even more alone, angry, depressed, or humiliated.
-Up to 20% of kids with encopresis experience feelings of low self-esteem that require the intervention of a psychologist or counselor.
+Frustrated parents, grandparents, and caregivers may suggest various punishments and consequences for the soiling — which only leaves the child feeling even more alone, angry, depressed, or humiliated.
+Up to 20% of kids with encopresis have feelings of low self-esteem that require help from a psychologist or counselor.

 Punishing or humiliating a child with encopresis will only make matters worse.
 Instead, talk to your doctor, who can help you and your child through this challenging but treatable problem.

 Encopresis and Its Causes

 Three to six times more common in boys, encopresis isn't a disease, but rather a symptom that may have different causes.
 To understand encopresis, it's important to understand constipation.